emortaldev/BlockScreen/README.md

 On first startup, BlockScreen will automatically download and unzip the Minecraft textures and average their colours for use later.
 This can take a while as the download is around ~400mb.

 Once in-game, take in the amazing graphics!
+BlockScreen will copy your screen into Minecraft! (if everything is black, there's likely an [issue](https://github.com/emortaldev/BlockScreen/issues/new))

 You can also use some commands:

 | Command Usage | Description |
 -|:-